- Automobiles & Motorcycles

 Increasingly Economical

-Finally, as servo motors have so many advantages over induction motors, you may be wondering why anyone would choose an induction motor.
-Traditionally, servo motors have been significantly more expensive than induction motors.
-While servo motors are still more expensive, the price difference is narrowing.
+Despite the considerable advantages of servo motors over induction motors, it may raise the question of why anyone would still select an induction motor.
+Historically, servo motors have been significantly pricier than their induction counterparts.
+Although they remain more expensive, the gap is narrowing.

 Servo Drive Manufacturers in Industrial Automation

-There are numerous OEM servo drive manufacturers worldwide.
-Many manufacture interchangeable components, while others design drives specifically for specific applications.
-Here are the top ten servo drive manufacturers in the industrial automation space.
+Globally, numerous OEM servo drive manufacturers produce various components, with some focusing on interchangeable designs, while others create drives tailored for specific applications.
+Here’s a look at ten leading servo drive manufacturers within the industrial automation space:

 Allen Bradley